 Pros:

 • Tinkering is the point: Personal machines are for learning.
-Arch forces you to understand your system.
+Arch makes you understand your system because you built it.

-• Latest everything: Gaming?
-You want the latest Mesa drivers.
-Creative work?
-You want the latest GIMP.
-Arch has it first.
+• Latest everything: Gaming wants the newest Mesa drivers.
+Creative work wants the newest GIMP.
+Arch has them first.

 • The AUR: That obscure Japanese rhythm game?
 In the AUR.
 That weird hardware tool?
 AUR.
 Arch users package everything.

-• Community: Arch forums and community are active and helpful (once you learn to RTFM first).
+• Community: The forums and community are active and helpful, once you’ve learned to RTFM first.

-• It’s fun: There’s genuine satisfaction in building a system exactly how you want it.
+• It’s fun: There’s real satisfaction in building a system exactly how you want it.

 Cons:

-• All the same cons as professional use, but they matter less when it’s your personal machine.
+• All the same cons as professional use, but they sting less when it’s your personal machine.

 NixOS